burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/attributes/likely).

-> It can be potential debates whether it is good or not to throw a ball to software engineering side from specialized optimization tools and compiler itself, but in any case such functionality now exists.
+> It can be a potential debate whether it is good or not to throw a ball to the software engineering side from specialized optimization tools and the compiler itself, but in any case, such functionality now exists.

 ## 4. std::format()